RANDALL F. DRYER, M.D.

 Anesthesiologist – The doctor who actually administers and monitors the anesthesia is a critical part of the surgical team.
-You will normally meet with the Anesthesiologist during your Pre Op appointment at the hospital.
+You will normally meet with the Anesthesiologist during your pre-op appointment at the hospital.

 With most spinal surgeries, patients are up and walking within hours after their procedure, although the walking is very limited.
-It is no longer necessary, or recommended, that you lie in bed for days or weeks after spine surgery.
+It is no longer necessary, or recommended, that you lie stationary in bed for days or weeks after spine surgery.
 Nurses who are experienced in working with spinal surgery patients will assist you during your first few efforts at getting out of bed and walking.

-Your doctor will tell you when it is safe to shower after surgery.
-He may put you into a back brace to wear for comfort while the fusion is progressing.
+Your doctor may may put you into a back brace to wear for comfort while the fusion is progressing.

 The nursing staff at the hospital will show you how to keep the dressing dry and in place to protect the incision while showering.
 The wound should not be submerged in water (pool or tub) until it has healed and has been cleared by your doctor.
 The nurse will change the dressing after your shower, and again later if necessary.

-Hardware (i.e. pedicle screws or cages) may break or come loose
+- Hardware (i.e. pedicle screws or cages) may break or come loose

 It normally takes approximately 3 to 6 months for the fusion to occur.
-During that time you should avoid strenuous activities that might affect the fusion process.
+During that time, you should avoid strenuous activities that might affect the fusion process.
 During the rehabilitation process it is important to recondition the muscles with exercise, stretching and aerobic conditioning.

 No guarantees can be made as to the success of this procedure.